nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-06-01-bank-details-org.md

 - How often verification issues occur and how often organisations need to update bank details to understand how much of a issue and value our different levels of solutions can bring.

 Through these discussions we found that:
-- There was desire to deliver edit of bank details, but this would take longer and bringing in issue resolution into the service would introduce significant complexity in making sure we fully replace the second spreadsheet which is where the .
+- There was desire to deliver edit of bank details, but this would take longer and bringing in issue resolution into the service would introduce significant complexity in making sure we fully replace the second spreadsheet which is where lots of the audit trail is recorded.
 - Many verification issues are resolved through clarification rather than changes to bank details.
 - Some of the proposed functionality could overlap with future cross-service bank verification work.

 ### MVP approach

 We held a scoping session and agreed that the first iteration should focus on delivering the smallest change that would provide meaningful value.
 Replacing a bit of the process, then can iterate to bring in more, as we aren’t saying this design is the perfect solution as that would probably be closer to full automation, but what’s the minimum we can do that brings value.
-If we went with bringing in edit into this first iteration with editing details and upload in the service, then it will take longer.
+If we went with bringing in edit into this first iteration with editing of details and uploading evidence and notes in the service, then it will take longer.

 The proposed MVP would:
 - Surface final bank verification outcome in the service.
-- Show status for "not yet added", "submitted", "verified" and "verification failed" leaving anything to do with problem states offline.
+- Show status for "not yet added", "submitted/not yet processed", "verified" and "verification failed" leaving anything to do with problem states offline.
 - Use banners to inform organisation's of what they should expect to happen next based on the status of their bank details
 - Include date of submission/verification/failure to help frame timelines of expectations and context
 - Prevent organisations from submitting claims until verification is complete which prevents claim processors from processing claims for organisations that have not been verified.
 - Remove the need for the first and third spreadsheet currently used in the process
 - Keep the existing offline process for resolving verification issues.
 This is what was captured in the second spreadsheet.
 All the interim results will be documented the same as now.
 Keeps it clear where each part of the process is happening by not bringing it just partly into the service.
 - If need to update details, the QA will submit a service desk request.
 Once the request has been completed then the QA will be informed and they will go and record the verified result in the service.

 Some business process clarifications: